adrg/libvlc-go/README.md

 )

 func main() {
-    // Initialize libvlc.
+    // Initialize libVLC.
 Additional command line arguments can be passed in
-    // to libvlc by specifying them in the Init function. if err := vlc.Init("--no-video", "--quiet"); err != nil {
+    // to libVLC by specifying them in the Init function. if err := vlc.Init("--no-video", "--quiet"); err != nil {
         log.Fatal(err)
     }